Enumerating models of DNF faster: breaking the dependency on the formula size: Average delay of enumerating the models of DNF

 We now improve both the previous algorithm and the analysis of its delay.
 In particular, we better use the fact that the sizes of the considered formulas are decreasing when going down the tree of the flashlight method.
 It shows that this method is always better on average than the original flashlight search we have presented in Proposition~\ref{prop:classical_flashlight}.

 \begin{theorem} The models of a DNF can be enumerated with average delay $O(nm^{1-\gamma})$ and polynomial space. \end{theorem} \begin{proof} Let $D$ be a DNF formula.
 Assume that we are exploring $T_D$ at node $\tau$ in the flashlight method.
 To ease notation in what follows, we denote $D[\tau]$ by $D'$.
 As before, the exploration of the node $\tau$ boils down to computing the two subformulas $D'_0 := D'[x \rightarrow 0]$ and $D'_1 := D'[x \rightarrow 1]$ from $D'$.
 We denote their respective size by $m_0$ and $m_1$.
-W.l.o.g., we assume that $m_0 \leq m_1$.
+Without loss of generality, we assume that $m_0 \leq m_1$.
 To improve the complexity of our algorithm, we will construct $D'_0$ and $D'_1$ differently depending on the value of $m_0$.
 We consider two cases.

-\textbf{Slow branching:} Assume that $m_0 \geq m/2$, we say that we are in the slow case because the size of the subformulas do not decrease much.
+\textbf{Slow branching:} Assume that $m_0 \geq m/2$, we say that we are in the slow case because the size of the subformulas does not decrease much.
 We divide the terms of $D'$ into $D'_{x}$ (terms with $x$), $D'_{\bar{x}}$ (terms with $\bar{x}$) and $D'_{\nox{x}}$ (terms without the variable $x$).
 To compute $D'_0$, we need to remove $D'_{x}$ from $D$.
 In the trie, it is the subtree under the root with label $x$.
 It can be done in time $O(1)$ and it can be later restored in time $O(1)$ as it is a single pointer to change.
 We need also to remove the $\bar{x}$ for all terms in $D'_{\bar{x}}$.
 It is done by inserting back in the trie all elements of its subtree with label $\bar{x}$ without their first node.
 Remark that there are $|D'_{\bar{x}}|$ such elements which is bounded by $m - m_1$.
 To be able to restore the trie to its original state, we keep a list of the elements inserted so that we can easily remove them and insert them back in the trie with their first literal $\bar{x}$.
 The complexity to compute $D'_0$ and then to restore $D'$ is in $O((m - m_1)n)$.
 Similarly, we compute $D'_1$ in time $O((m-m_0)n)$.
 Observe that until now, we proceed as in the proof of Theorem~\ref{th:average_delay}.
 As before, the node $\tau$ is visited at most $4$ times, thus, the overall cost of $\tau$ is $O((m-m_0)n)+O((m-m_1)n)$.